pratikkumar399/crisptechy/docs/dsaconcepts/Graphs/topologicalsort.md

 > We will be using a dfs traversal to find the topological sort

- * So the intuition is that after the completion of th dfa call for a node , when we backtrack we will add that node in the stack and this will make sure that the nodes are added in the linear order of their apprearance .
+ * So the intuition is that after the completion of the dfs call for a node , when we backtrack we will add that node in the stack and this will make sure that the nodes are added in the linear order of their apprearance .

 Code for it 👍